-DePaul Muslim Life supports and enriches Muslim student life on campus by providing a variety of spiritual, religious, social and educational programming.
+DePaul Muslim Life supports and enriches Muslim student life on campus by providing a variety of spiritual, religious, social and educational programs.
 Regular program offerings include weekly Friday prayers (Salat al-Jumu'ah) and study circles (Halaqas), iftar dinners during Ramadan, and campus celebrations of Eid-ul-Fitr and Eid-ul-Adha.
 UMMA (United Muslims Moving Ahead) is DePaul's Muslim student association.

 Meet the Staff